 Three Benefits of a Hospital Call Center Partnership

-Cost containment is one of the most practical reasons healthcare systems are outsourcing call center services within the hybrid model.
-While volume is high, in-house nurse triage is financially sustainable, as the cost per call is lower in comparison to staffing costs.
-However, as call volume decreases, the cost per call increases.
-Outsourcing telephone nurse triage call center services during traditionally low call volume hours, such as 11p-7a is an effective way of managing operational costs.
+One of the most practical reasons healthcare systems are outsourcing call center services is cost containment.
+While volume is high, in-house nurse triage is financially sustainable because the cost per call is lower in comparison to staffing costs.
+However, as call volume decreases, the cost per call increases in an in-house nurse triage system.
+Outsourcing telephone nurse triage call center services during traditionally low call volume hours, such as 11 p.m. to 7 a.m. to deliver effective operational cost management.

-When internal service programs are created, whether it is a readmission reduction program or expanded hours, costs significantly rise, due to increases in staffing, training, equipment and space.
-Outsourcing services that can be managed and performed remotely to a professional call center that has the infrastructure in place can significantly reduce operating costs associated with new programs.
+When creating internal service programs such as a readmission reduction program or expanded hours, costs rise due to increased staffing, training, equipment and space.
+However, those costs can be reduced significantly by outsourcing services that can be managed and performed remotely.
+A professional call center that has the needed infrastructure in place can significantly reduce the operating costs associated with new and, sometimes, existing programs.

-An outsourced call center partnership can also be an integral part of a healthcare system’s future growth strategy.
-While an organization’s long-term goal is to have a full-service in-house call center, utilizing a hybrid model to test service lines in the early stages can produce valuable data and insight.
-There may also be programs that the outsourced call center provides, but that the organization is not yet equipped to handle in-house.
-Many professional call centers provide a range of services and programs and can be contracted to fill service gaps as a healthcare organization builds its own in-house system.
+Outsourced call center partnerships can be integral to a healthcare system’s future growth strategy.
+While an organization’s long-term goal may be to have a full-service, in-house call center, utilizing a hybrid model to test service lines in the early stages can produce valuable data and insight.
+This is especially true when the outsourced call center provides programs that the healthcare system wants to provide but is not yet equipped to handle in-house.
+Many professional call centers provide contracted services and programs to fill service gaps as a healthcare organization builds its own in-house system.